sezanzeb/input-remapper/HELP.md

    mapping to print the overwritten key "1" into the session.

 But this is a rather complicated approach.
 The mapping of 10 -> 50 would have to be stored somewhere as well.
+It would make the mess of configuration files already needed for xkb even worse.

-**Third idea**: Based on the first idea, instead of using keycodes greater than 255, use unused keycodes starting from 255, going down.
+**Fourth idea**: Based on the first idea, instead of using keycodes greater than 255, use unused keycodes starting from 255, going down.
 Issues existed when two buttons with the same keycode are pressed at the same time, so the goal is to avoid such overlaps.
 For example, if keycode 10 should be